Franco-Spinelli/eCommerce-api/README.md

    > - [GET http://localhost:8080/api/products/fetch-products](http://localhost:8080/api/products/fetch-products)
 >  - For a high substantial amount:
    > - [GET http://localhost:8080/api/products/fetch-more-products](http://localhost:8080/api/products/fetch-more-products)
- > - These endpoints retrieve data from two different APIs.
+ > - **These endpoints retrieve data from two different APIs to test the application with fictitious products**.

+### Admin Functions
+- **Creating Products**: Admin users can create new products to be listed in the ecommerce store.
+- **Updating Product**s: Admin users can update existing product details.
+- **Deleting Products**: Admin users can delete products from the store.
+- **Managing Categories**: Admin users can create, update, or delete product categories as needed.

 ### Customer Functions